1221301466/Assignment/PART1.md

 ### Moham Saleh

-1. Creates the scrolling billboard before the game actually starts and configures th compilation.
+1. Creates the scrolling billboard before the game actually starts and configures the compilation of the functions.

 ## Problems Encountered & Solutions